Akhilsa4932v/Web-projects/README.md

-#The Ultimate Travel Companion Platform
+# The Ultimate Travel Companion Platform

-#Homepage:
+Wanderlust: Your Adventure Awaits
+# Homepage:

 User registration and login via email and password.
 Personalized user profiles with travel history, favorite destinations, and wish lists.